Tarasovk49/2018_lipodisk_md/steered_md/README.md

 gmx mdrun -deffnm lipodisk_nvt
 ```
 ### Prepare index file with groups for pulling and mdp file
 Option **-r** determines minimal distances (in nm) between COM of membrane and COMs of polymer molecules to apply the force.
 When distance are less than specified with **-r** no force is applied on that polymer molecule.
 The distance depends on radius of membrane - optional value is *R + 2*, where *R* is membrane radius.
 It is printed in Terminal while generating starting configuration for md as `R of membrane is .. angstroms`.
-If you use provided *popc.pdb* for membrane, than **-r 4** is optimal.
+In case of using *popc.pdb* provided **-r 4** is optimal.
 ```
 gmx make_ndx -f lipodisk_nvt.tpr<<!
 q